Learning Center

 Then, think aloud about what could happen in that scene that would create conflict.
 Brainstorm several examples, reminding students of the 3 problem types.

-After modeling this with one photo (i.e., I do), repeat this process with a second photograph, asking the students to help you (i.e., We do).
+After modeling writing narratives with one photo (i.e., I do), repeat this process with a second photograph, asking the students to help you (i.e., We do).
 Eventually release them (i.e., You do) to generate narrative-story problems using additional images or scenes.